-Over the winter months Tom is available to supply and plant bare-root and rootball hedges, trees and shrubs in Glasgow and Edinburgh, and further afield for larger jobs.
-The season for both bare-root and rootball plants varies slightly from year to year, but is usually from November till April.
+Over the winter months Tom is available to supply and plant bare-root and rootball hedges, trees and shrubs in and around Glasgow, and further afield for larger jobs.
+The season for both bare-root and rootball plants varies slightly from year to year, but is usually from November till April - in milder years the season may be shorter, and during longer winters the season can begin sooner and last longer.
+As a registered plant supplier, you can be assured of utmost quality and attention towards plant health.
+Peace of mind comes from a follow-up service, and comprehensive instructions provided to you after planting to help ensure successful establishment of all your plants.

 Share this page: